zechfron12/tcpChess/client1/README.md

 # TCP CHESS-GAME

-Steps to compile and run CHESS game on your ubuntu system:
+Steps to get the server running on your ubuntu system:

 1. Install SFML and JSON-C. Run these commands in your terminal:
    "sudo apt-get install libsfml-dev"
    "sudo apt-get install libjson-c-dev"

-2. CD to client folder in your terminal.
+2. CD to server folder in your terminal.

 3. Then for compiling the game, run this command:
-   "g++ -std=c++14 client.cpp -o client -lsfml-graphics -lsfml-window -lsfml-system -ljson-c"
+   "g++ -std=c++14 server.cpp -o server -ljson-c"

-4. Write "./client" in the terminal and the game will run.
+4. Write "./server" in the terminal and the server is set for a game of chess.

-NOTE: Make sure the server is running.
-While playing game, you need to select the piece with RIGHT-MOUSE-KEY, and select the position on which you want to move that piece with LEFT-MOUSE-KEY.
+P.S

-P.S Errors might stil happen (especially segmentation faults).
+Errors might stil happen (especially segmentation faults).
+The data sending isn't perfect yet so some of your moves might not register at all in some cases.
+(Try again)